Brach's: Products

 The company's first product was caramels, which it produced through a process that allowed it to underprice competition, creating a large demand.
 This product is still a company mainstay to the present day, along with a large variety of other products, including a line of everyday products and special seasonal offerings.

 Candy corn

-Brach's candy corn is the number one selling candy corn product in the United States.
-Primarily associated with Halloween, it can also be bought year-round, though it is subject to seasonal availability.
-It is available in a wide variety of flavors, such as pumpkin spice, s'mores and caramel.
+Brach's produces candy corn.
+Though primarily associated with Halloween, it can also be bought year-round, though it is subject to seasonal availability.
+It is available in flavors such as pumpkin spice, s'mores and caramel.